-Capital One and its subsidiaries Capital One Bank (USA), National Association ("COBNA") and Capital One, National Association ("CONA") conducted stress tests in the first quarter of 2017 using actual performance through the fourth quarter of 2016 and information available at that time.
-The Dodd-Frank Act also requires that Capital One disclose a summary of the stress test results under the Supervisory Severely Adverse Scenario.
-The Supervisory Severely Adverse Scenario was developed by the Federal Reserve and the Office of the Comptroller of the Currency ("OCC").
-The summary of Capital One's results must include estimates of the aggregate impact of the Supervisory Severely Adverse Scenario on certain financial metrics over the nine-quarter planning horizon.
+Capital One conducted stress tests in the third quarter of 2018 using actual performance through the second quarter of 2018 and information available at that time.
+The Dodd-Frank Act also requires that Capital One disclose a summary of the stress test results under Capital One's Severely Adverse Scenario represents a hypothetical economic situation which includes assumptions of economic worsening that are at least as severe as the economic conditions experienced in the 2008 recession.
+The summary of Capital One's results must include estimates of the aggregate impact of the stressed economic scenario on certain financial metrics over the nine-quarter planning horizon.
 Capital One must provide estimates of its regulatory capital ratios under the Basel III Standardized Approach framework.
 For additional information regarding the Dodd-Frank Act and U.S. capital rules and their impact on Capital One, see "Part I-Item 1.
-Business-Supervision and Regulation" of our Annual Report on Form 10-K for the year ended December 31, 2016.
+Business-Supervision and Regulation" of our Annual Report on Form 10-K for the year ended December 31, 2017.